Presingoll Farm

 We are very lucky to be based on our fifth generation family-run, 200-acre farm located on the outskirts of St Agnes, Cornwall.
 The farm practises regenerative farming and includes Pedigree South Devon Cattle, Pedigree Tamworth Pigs, brassicas, low input grassland, cover crops including phacelia, and in 2022 a sunflower field.
 We've incorporated the tree production into the farm’s overall five-year crop rotation; which focuses on soil health, carbon sequestering and biodiversity.

 Presingoll Farm had been a mixed lowland farm for hundreds of years, operating a low input, low investment, livestock-based system, however over the last 20 years the family has worked hard to create a more modern, regenerative approach to farming.
-We concentrated on a grass-based, low input and welfare-led livestock system across our 200-acre home farm until 2018.
-We had been Soil Association approved organic for a number of years, with Red Tractor assurance in place, but couldn’t see a long term future with a cattle-focused system.
-We made the very difficult decision to sell most of our pedigree herd of South Devon cattle, and move towards a plant-based regime.
+It previously concentrated on a grass-based, low input and welfare-led livestock system across our 200-acre home farm until 2018.
+The farm had been Soil Association approved organic for a number of years, with Red Tractor assurance in place, but couldn’t see a long term future with a cattle-focused system.
+The in 2018 made the very difficult decision to sell most of the pedigree herd of South Devon cattle, and move towards a plant-based regime.

-Our soils are based on Cornish Killas rock, which creates a brown earth soil which is generally well drained and of moderate grade 3 fertility.
+The farms soils are based on Cornish Killas rock, which creates a brown earth soil which is generally well drained and of moderate grade 3 fertility.
 In the main our soils are shallow and stony.
 Without positive soil management, the inherent organic matter content would be relatively low.
 Average UK soil organic matter (SOM) varies between 1-7% but 3% seems to be an accepted benchmark.
-We have increased our SOM to such an extent that the lowest field is now 3.7 and the highest over 13% SOM.
+At Presingoll Farm the SOM have increased to such an extent that the lowest field is now 3.7 and the highest over 13% SOM.

 Farming For The Future